-1One of these sectional boilers is still preserved in the lecture-room of the author, at the Stevens Institute of Technology.
+1 One of these sectional boilers is still preserved at the Stevens Institute of Technology.

 Ross Winans, writing of this trial of Cooper's engine, makes a comparison with the work done by Stephenson's "Rocket," and claims a decided superiority for the former.
 He concluded that the trial established fully the practicability of using locomotives on the Baltimore & Ohio road at high speeds, and on all its curves and heavy gradients, without inconvenience or danger.